Showing posts with label book review. Show all posts

 Non-fiction, 321 pages

 If you’re looking for proof of psi phenomena you won’t find it here.
 Instead, you’ll read a history of poorly designed research and questionable results.
-This is interesting in itself as an explanation of what constitutes good experimental design and what doesn’t.
+This is interesting in itself as an explanation of what constitutes good experimental design and what does not.
 Although the author describes several theoretical mechanisms that could explain psi phenomena, he also notes that only minimal evidence supports its existence.

 In his conclusion, Brian Clegg notes, “… coming at this with an open mind while frankly wishing that ESP did exist, I have to conclude that the existing experiments have demonstrated nothing more than coincidence, artifacts of the experimental design, misunderstanding, and fraud.”